isamu-isozaki/teamai_test/sales-training/index.html.md

 #### 1. Show Maximum Respect

 Many of your calls are no doubt scheduled in advance, but some aren’t.
-Near the beginning of unscheduled calls, ask this one simple question: “Have I caught you at a bad time?”
-You’ll be surprised how few people say yes.
+Near the beginning of unscheduled calls, ask this one simple question: “Have I caught you at a bad time?� You’ll be surprised how few people say yes.
 That’s because by simply asking the question, you’re conveying that you’re a thoughtful and respectful human being.

 #### 2. Justify the Call

-Before even dialing, imagine your prospect asking you, “Why are you calling me?” (with the emphasis on the word "me").
+Before even dialing, imagine your prospect asking you, “Why are you calling me?� (with the emphasis on the word "me"/index.html.md).
 If you can answer that question eloquently and convincingly, then you’re bound to add value during the call.

-For example, “I’m calling because we’re in the same beekeeping LinkedIn group, and I noticed you asked whether any group members could recommend a good supplier.”
-Or, with a repeat customer, “You’ve ordered four cedar hives from us in the past, so I thought you’d want to know that we released a brilliant new model.”
+For example, “I’m calling because we’re in the same beekeeping LinkedIn group, and I noticed you asked whether any group members could recommend a good supplier.� Or, with a repeat customer, “You’ve ordered four cedar hives from us in the past, so I thought you’d want to know that we released a brilliant new model.�

 #### 3. Verify the Role

 One of the keys to B2B sales is reaching out directly to the person whose job/career/life your product will improve.
 As a sales rep, you’ll do research to ensure that you’re calling the right person.
 But because people change roles all the time, you should verify this up front as well, even if you’ve talked to the person in the past.

-For example, “Just to make sure, you’re still involved in managing beekeeping operations -- do I have that right?”
-You’ll be surprised how often people will respond with something like, “Actually, I changed roles, but I’d be happy to intro you to the person who’s doing it now.”
+For example, “Just to make sure, you’re still involved in managing beekeeping operations -- do I have that right?� You’ll be surprised how often people will respond with something like, “Actually, I changed roles, but I’d be happy to intro you to the person who’s doing it now.�

 #### 4. Personalize

 For best results, use public information to find common ground that helps you to connect as a person.
 For example, “I noticed that we’re both connected to Jack White.
 Great guy, and an incredible guitarist.
-How’d you meet?”
+How’d you meet?�

 Alternatively, you can reference prior engagement.
-For example, “I saw that you downloaded our bee relocation cheat sheet, and I wondered if our mobile cedar hives might be a good investment for you.”
+For example, “I saw that you downloaded our bee relocation cheat sheet, and I wondered if our mobile cedar hives might be a good investment for you.�

 #### 5. Verify Compatibility

 As is often the case in B2B sales, you may have a technology, size, or geography requirement.
 You’re obviously going to research compatibility ahead of the call, but you also need to verify it before you waste anyone’s time.
 For example, “Just so you know, our new hive frames are only compatible with WBC hives.
-Would that be an issue for you?”
+Would that be an issue for you?�

-If there’s one common thread in all these tips, it’s that the most successful sales reps put their customers’ needs first.
+If there’s one common thread in all these tips, it’s that the most successful sales reps put their customers� needs first.
 Add value, be honest and respectful, and offer information -- not a sales pitch.
 If you can put all of these sales call techniques into use, you’ll be crushing your meeting quota in no time.

-### Dan Tyre wrote [a great article about "How to Create a Sales Plan"](http://blog.hubspot.com/sales/ultimate-guide-creating-sales-plan?utm_campaign=blog-rss-emails&utm_source=hs_email&utm_medium=email&utm_content=26033406)<a name="buyingplan"></a>.
+### Dan Tyre wrote [a great article about "How to Create a Sales Plan"](http://blog.hubspot.com/sales/ultimate-guide-creating-sales-plan?utm_campaign=blog-rss-emails&utm_source=hs_email&utm_medium=email&utm_content=26033406/index.html.md)<a name="buyingplan"></a>.
 Here are some highlights.

 First, I would like to change our thinking from being a sales plan to a buying plan.
 This puts us in the mindset of the buyer and helps us use words focused on them and not us.
 The purpose of a buying plan is to help the process move forward.
 To avoid inertia.
 Time kills deals so we putting a plan in place that moves the conversation and process forward is essential.

 To determine if you need a buying plan at all or how comprehensive it should be, you fist need to understand the sophisitication of your buyer.
-A good question to ask is: “Have you bought a similar product before?”
+A good question to ask is: “Have you bought a similar product before?�

 This question is crucial.
 If this is the first time they’ve ever bought something like your offering, your plan needs to outline how to buy in the first place.
 You’ll need to walk them through how to get internal buy-in and how to evaluate if your product is a good solution, working closely with them throughout.